UoA-CARES/cares_reinforcement_learning/README.md

 Clone the **main** branch for the latest features - note this branch may not be stable as it is the working branch.

-### Development Environment (UV)
+### Development Environment (UV/pyenv)
 We recommend using **pyenv** to manage Python versions and **uv** to manage dependencies and work with reproducible environments from papers.
-This setup should be used those looking to contribute to the code base.
+This is because we have various other gym packages that can be installed and used and the general pyenv environment is useful to manage them together.
+This setup should be used those looking to contribute to the code base or various gym packages.

 #### 1. Install uv